 As a reminder: ENT and Allergy Associates cannot perform testing for coronavirus on-site.

 If you have a COVID test pending you should not come in until the results are known.
 A positive test means you need to seek care elsewhere.
-Here is the list of CDC symptoms that can indicate COVID-19 (Dry cough, chills, sore throat, fever of 101 or above, headache, muscle pain or loss of smell).
+Here is the list of CDC symptoms that can indicate COVID-19 (Dry cough, chills, sore throat, fever of 100.4 or above, headache, diarrhea, vomiting, muscle pain, loss of smell and/or taste, ).
 If you think that you have a sufficient number of these symptoms or any to a very significant degree, then you should not come to ENTA but rather seek your care elsewhere.
 You may call our office prior to scheduling an in-office appointment if you require guidance.

 If you have tested positive for COVID in the past 14 days - please call our office for alternative arrangements.